Overview

 API Access

-Developers can programmatically retrieve audit logs via the Audit Trail API.
+Developers can programmatically retrieve audit logs via the Audit Trail API by following this guide.

 Audit Trail data can be exported or forwarded to third-party tools such as: